wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/timesharing.md

 **[A.1.q2.1]** Two programs are started at the same time on a core.
 These programs both have work 1 Tflop, and both complete after 220 seconds.
 What was the core speed in Gflop/sec?
+Show your work.

 **[A.1.q2.2]** Three programs, A, B, and C, were started at the same time on a core with speed 600 GFLop/sec.
 After 10 seconds, A and C complete.
 Then, 2 seconds later, program B completes.
 What is the work (in Gflop) of each of the three programs?
+Show your work.

 **[A.1.q2.3]** A program, A, with work 4 Tflop is started on a core of speed 500 Gflop/sec.
 5 seconds later another program B, is started.
 Both programs finish at the same time.
 What is the work of B in Tflop?
+Show your work.

 ---